 - trouble breathing

-What should I tell my healthcare provider before taking FASLODEX?
+What should I tell my healthcare provider before receiving FASLODEX?

-Before you receive FASLODEX, tell your healthcare provider if you:
+Before receiving FASLODEX, tell your healthcare provider about all of your medical conditions, including if you:

 - have a low level of platelets in your blood or bleed easily.

-Tell your healthcare provider about all the medicines you take, including prescription and non-prescription medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about all the medicines you take, including prescription and over the counter medicines, vitamins, and herbal supplements.
 FASLODEX may affect the way other medicines work, and other medicines may affect how FASLODEX works.

 Especially tell your healthcare provider if you take a blood thinner medicine.